Anarchist Struggle

-It is the fourth known anarchist unit of the Syrian Democratic Forces.

 History

 Although Tekoşîna Anarşîst has been active since August 2017, the unit did not publicly announce its existence until January 10, 2019, when it released an official statement, quickly picked up by websites such as It's Going Down, Enough is Enough and Voices in Movement.

 Battle of Afrin

 At the beginning of 2018, in the face of Turkey's invasion of the Afrin canton, a unit of international volunteers called the Anti-Fascist Forces in Afrin (AFFA) was formed, and the members of Anarchist Struggle were integrated into it.
 The group participated in the Battle of Afrin in early 2018 against the Turkish Army and the Free Syrian Army.
 In the battle, dozens of international volunteers lost their lives in combat.
 One of them was Şevger Ara Makhno, nom de guerre of a young militant Turkish anarchist.
 The identity of the young man was not disclosed to protect his family from possible reprisals, because they live in Turkey.